Armboard

 Tonearm

-The type of tonearm mounted on an LP12 is usually a large determining factor of the status of the turntable.
-Apart from Linn-branded arms that have been fitted to LP12 turntables, such as the Basik, Ittok, Akito, and Ekos units, many other third-party brands have also featured such as SME, Mission, Mayware, Morch, Dynavector, Micro Seiki, and Jelco.
+The type of tonearm mounted on an LP12 is usually a large determining factor of the performance level of the turntable.
+Apart from Linn-branded arms that have been fitted to LP12 turntables, such as the Basik, Ittok, Akito, and Ekos units, many other third-party brands have also featured, such as SME, Mission, Mayware, Morch, Dynavector, Micro Seiki, and Jelco.
 An LP12 is sensitive to the weight of the tonearm and so it is not advised to attempt to fit particularly heavy arms on the turntable.